dictation-toolbox/natlink/readme.md

 ## Installation

-EEEEasy installation/uninstallation is one of the primary goals of this repository.
+Easy installation/uninstallation is one of the primary goals of this repository.
 If you had to install any extra dependencies first in order to get it working, please file a bug report.